MrGeorgeK55/CatRFID/README.md

-You are free to use it and modify it as you want, but please at least leave a thanks in the comments. honestly, I dont care if you don't do it, but it would be nice to read it, or at least Give thanks to my cat Eliott, which is the reason to build this project.
+You are free to use it and modify it as you want, but please at least leave a thanks in the comments. honestly, I dont care if you don't do it, but it would be nice to read it, or at least Give thanks to my cat Eliott, which is the reason why I built this project.

  ![20231015_193042](https://github.com/MrGeorgeK55/CatRFID/assets/103085400/0b417380-127d-45ae-9fa8-ae1a74eb8e03)